gpresazzi/shakespearean-pokemon/README.md

 ### Logging

-The application is using the Python default logging library to log the information. by default the application is logging at INFO level and JSON format, but a developer can use command line arguments to add more verbosity and change the format:
+The application is using the python default logging library.
+By default the application is logging at INFO level and using JSON format, but the developer can use command line arguments to increase the verbosity and change the format:
 ```bash
   --verbose, -v         Increase the log verbosity
   --disable-json-log, -j
                         Flag to determine if we need to disable json format for the logs.
 ```

-The loggers have the format:
+The JSON log is in the format:
 ```json
 {
  "asctime": <DATATIME>,